bparkis/llrt/README.md

 ## Additional link types
 [examples/ex2_linktypes.cpp](examples/ex2_linktypes.cpp) demonstrates how to use a few more link types, other than DenseLink.
 It covers:
  * SameLink, which links each node on one component with the node on another component that has the same index.
-The selfLink that links each node on a component back to itself, allowing you to iterate over the nodes on the component, is a SameLink.
+The self-link that links each node on a component back to itself, allowing you to iterate over the nodes on the component, is a SameLink.
- * AdjListLink, which links each node with other nodes according to an adjacency list that you configure
+ * AdjListLink, which links each node with other nodes according to an adjacency list that you configure.
  * Local2DLink, which links each node with other nodes in the connectivity pattern of a 2D convolution

 ## Parallelism